RainerAas/image-gallery-web/README.md

 You must create a file inside the project directory named **.env** and put your API URL there which, if you are running the API part of the project locally, is most likely http://localhost:3000/api/v1.
 An example of this can be found in the file called **.env.exmaple**.

 Then, if your API is running you can run `npm start` to run the project locally.
 More about the available scripts is written down below.

+To upload an image, navigate to the **Image Upload** view from the navigation bar above the content of the webpage.
+From there you may click on the outlined box to browse your local file system or drag your selected files to said box.

+To view uploaded images, navigate to **Images** view from the navigation bar.
+From there you may click on the images to view them in a lightbox.
+The lightbox supports keyboard, mouse, touchpad and touchscreen navigation and you may also zoom with said controls.
+Zooming is also possible by clicking the magnifying glass icon on the upper right side of the lightbox.

+To delete an image on PC, hover your cursor over the image and an trashcan icon will appear on the top right side of the image you are hovering over.
+Then click the trash can icon and a check icon will appear instead which signifies confirmation.
+Once you click the check icon, the application will attempt to remove said image.
+You will get a notification notifying if the deletion was successful or not.
+To delete an image on mobile devices, hovering is not necessary and the icon will always be apparent.

 ## Available Scripts